bengarrett/retrotxtjs/README.md

 To use RetrotxtJS,

 - Copy the `css/`, `font/`, `js/` directories within `dist/` to the webroot of your site.
-- The element containing the [preformatted text](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/pre) will require a `retrotxtCanvas` id attribute.
+- The element containing the [preformatted text](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/pre) will require a `retrotxt-canvas` id attribute.
 - Insert the RetrotxtJS initialization script at the end of the page.

 #### Example page